peterramsing/lost/README.md

 ##### Edit Mode

 Use `lost-utility: edit;` on `body` to visualize the entire structure of your site, or just specify the areas you're working on.
+You can also set custom colors of your lost-utility: edit; declaration by adding an rgb value after "edit".

 ```html
 <section>